 peppermint bark broken up on a marble tray with crushed candy canes on top

-Peppermint Bark with white chocolate and dark chocolate
+Peppermint Bark with white chocolate

-Why you’ll love this christmas bark
+Why you’ll love this Christmas bark

 • Easy to make.
 Some holiday desserts can be long and complicated to make.
-This recipe for Marbled Peppermint Bark is super easy to make and perfect for a last minute dessert.
+This recipe for Marbled Peppermint Bark is super easy to make and perfect for a last-minute dessert.

 • Fun for kids.
 Want to make a fun dessert with your kids?
 Try making this peppermint bark!
 It’s fun for the whole family.